QA is still one of the first disciplines cut when speed pressure rises.

 QA protects delivery economics, not just release quality

-QA should be embedded in delivery design
+QA should be built into delivery design

 That turns QA into a delivery enabler rather than a release bottleneck.